alwaysdata/documentation/content/accounts/programs/academic-cloud.en.md

 - Every student will have their *free* account,
 - The former will have *technical permissions* on all of the accounts belonging to their students,
-- These accounts are limited to *200 Mbytes* of disk space,
 - Our security mechanism will not block your IP address if it detects numerous requests from the same origin (e.g. from a school class).

 To benefit from this fill in your profile with your school's information and [open a ticket](https://admin.alwaysdata.com/support/add/).
 The program is free of charge for public establishments and available via partnerships for private entities.